 have life insurance through your super

 decide you need more cover.
 Alternatively, if you've paid off your

-mortgage or no longer have financial

-dependents you may decide to
+mortgage or no longer have financial dependants you may decide to

 reduce your cover.

 life insurance cover

 insurer do this as well?

-- Waiting periods - do any waiting periods apply
+- waiting periods - do any waiting periods apply

 to different types of benefits with your new insurer?